 We'll take an in-depth look at several of the different types of psychology and how they each cater to clients' needs.
 We'll put things in perspective first, though, with some background information on what psychology is and how it developed.
+Once you have completed this article, you will have a better idea as to which area of psychology is best suited to your mental health needs.
+Online therapy is there for you to help with a variety of challenges, including PTSD, anxiety, depression, and substance abuse.

 The term "psychology" is derived from the Greek words "psyche" meaning "breath, mind, soul, or principle of life" and "logos" meaning "word or reason."
 This is brought out in the simple definition of psychology given by the American Psychological Association (APA):